simplekjl/showmethemonsters/README.md

 # Show me some Monsters
-Let's read some news from  https://pokeapi.co/
+Fetching pokemon data from  https://pokeapi.co/

 # Libraries used
 - Koin for Dependency Injection